-Co-requisites: SUS 300, Foundations of Sustainability OR SUS 301, Systems Thinking and Sustainability.
+Business Communication and Report Writing; MAT 120, Mathematics for the Liberal Arts, or higher (minimum grade of C- in all).
+Co-requisites: SUS 321, Leadership, Ethics and Social Responsibility.
 SUS 431, Social Entrepreneurship Co-requisites: SUS 300, Foundations of Sustainability OR SUS 301, Systems Thinking and Sustainability.
-SUS 489, Sustainability Capstone Prerequisites: Senior standing; should be taken in the senior year and in last term of study if possible.
+SUS 489, Sustainability Capstone Prerequisites: Senior standing; should be taken in the , . senior year and in last term of study if possible.
 Co-requisites: SUS 300, Foundations of Sustainability OR SUS 301, Systems Thinking and Sustainability.